MissPotato/CreateProgress-GotA/README.md

 It does however change:
 - Removed default configs.
 - Update mods
-- See changelog full to see these changes.
+- See changelog full to see the mod updates.

 The [first commit](https://github.com/MissPotato/CreateProgress-GotA/tree/82a5c0bf32a6319fde6d396d1d0215918a46a75d) to this branch has been tested over the course of a week.
 With a few exceptions.